John Island Camp

 You can also keep in touch through the mail.
 We suggest sending your child with pre-addressed and stamped envelopes.
 See address below:

 c/o YMCA John Island Camp

 Please note that for shorter sessions you may need to send mail before your child leaves home in order for it to arrive while they are at camp.
 When signing in your child at drop off you may also leave a letter/package with the camp stamp to deliver at your desired time.

-The best way to keep up with what is happening at camp is to follow us on Facebook or on bunk1!
+The best way to keep up with what is happening at camp is to follow us on Facebook, Instagram, or join our alumni newsletter mailing list!
 Please note that we do not post on social media any photos of children that are at camp until after the session is over.

-What about dietary restrictions?
-Our kitchen is able to accommodate most dietary needs.
-Vegetarian and Vegan options as well as gluten intolerances and allergies to specific foods are no problem for our kitchen staff.
-We are very conscious about continuing to provide a balanced menu for individuals with alternative diets.
-For those with more severe allergies or dietary needs, we encourage you to contact us to discuss how we can best accommodate your needs.
+Our kitchen is able to accommodate most allergies or dietary restriction.
+We work very hard to make sure we have food available for all campers regardless of what they can or cannot eat.
+For those with more severe allergies or dietary needs, we encourage you to contact us to discuss how we can best accommodate your child’s needs.

 Please see an example of a 2 day menu below.
 We plan our menu’s on a 2 week rotation in order to add variety to the meals.